Macros for a Low Carb Diet

 But let’s back up for a minute.
 Are you sure you want to go on a low-carb diet?
 Studies have yielded mixed results when it comes to this style of eating, so let’s evaluate the pros and cons.

-Balanced Macros vs. Low-Carb Diet
+Balanced Macros vs. Low-Carb Macros

 Most of the benefits you gain from adopting the macro diet come from the fact that you are getting a balance of nutrients.
 That is, you’re getting adequate amounts of protein, fat, and carbs.
-Doing so helps you maintain your energy throughout the day, build and repair tissue (like a muscle!), and feel full and satiated all day long.
+Doing so helps you maintain your energy throughout the day, build and repair tissue (like muscle!), and feel full and satiated all day long.

 But many people still prefer to decrease their carb intake for various reasons, often weight loss.
 It’s true that some studies have shown low-carb diets to be successful short term.
 However, many other studies have questioned the effectiveness of low-carb diets over the long term.
 The trick is to find a plan that works for you.
 If a low-carb diet is sustainable for you and you are able to reach your goals while following it, then you may not be inclined to change it.